I'm a professional tarot reader with 23 years of experience. For me, tarot is a fascinating system that reflects all human life.

 If there’s one thing guaranteed to confuse beginning tarot readers, it’s reversed cards or ‘tarot reversals’.
 What are reversed (Rx) cards?
 They are simply cards that appear to be upside down from your angle of vision.

 Having said all that, using Rxs can definitely add a deeper dimension to a reading.
-Mary Greer, in her book, says, “In truth, reversals are ways to see through to the ‘other side’.
+In her book The Complete Book of Tarot Reversals, Mary Greer says, “In truth, reversals are ways to see through to the ‘other side’.
 They allow us to go beyond the limits of the known.”
-She goes on to say that, “…they provide an opportunity to reach beyond logic and lead us into the realm of potentials and underlying causes where everything is connected and magic happens.”
+She goes on to say that “they provide an opportunity to reach beyond logic and lead us into the realm of potentials and underlying causes where everything is connected and magic happens.”
 I love that.
-The Complete Book of Tarot Reversals

 Reversals Are Not Always Opposites